gantry/docs-old/Docs/wordpress/advanced/less_css.md

 1. Always edit the **.less** and not the **compiled .css** files that are output to `/css-compiled/` folder
 2. Ensure the `/less/`, `/css/`, and `/css-compiled/` directories for the template are writeable
-3. Clear the Joomla, Less, Gantry and Browser caches
+3. Clear the WordPress, Less, Gantry and Browser caches

 LESS: the Basics